 If an individual is charged with use or possession of paraphernalia, possession with intent to use drug paraphernalia, delivering paraphernalia, or unlawful advertisement of drug paraphernalia, he or she faces an ungraded misdemeanor offense, which can result in imprisonment up to one year and/or a fine up to $2,500.

 If an individual delivers drug paraphernalia to a minor under the age of 18 who is at least 3 years younger than the alleged offender, he or she faces a misdemeanor of the second degree, which is punishable by a fine up to $5,000 and/or imprisonment not more than two years.

 Drug paraphernalia charges are usually charged in conjunction with drug possession charges.
-A drug paraphernalia penalty is completely separate than a possession penalty.
-For example, an individual charged with drug possession (marijuana) and drug paraphernalia (bowl, baggy, etc.) faces separate penalties for each charge.
+A drug paraphernalia penalty is completely separate from a possession penalty.
+For example, an individual charged with drug possession (marijuana) and drug paraphernalia (bowl, baggy, etc.) face separate penalties for each charge.